-Budgeting is very important right now.
-Part of taking control in an out-of-control environment is knowing how much money you have, how long it will last you, and what you can do to stretch it.
+Budgeting is very important.
+Part of taking control of your finances is knowing how much money you have, how long it will last you, and what you can do to stretch it.
 A good budget can help guide you through that.

 The best place to start looking for finance related apps is with your bank.
 The apps they provide generally include budget (or spending) trackers and can save you time if you can sync them with your bank account, as you don’t have to manually enter all your incomings and outgoings.

-Some of the most popular budget and spend tracking apps are: Pocketbook, Pocketsmith, MoneyBrilliant, Money Tree, Goodbudget and Frollo.
+Some of the most popular budget and spend tracking apps are: Pocketbook, MoneyBrilliant, Goodbudget and Frollo.

 Like many apps, there are free versions and paid versions with more features.